 This plant may have use in the control of polluted soils as it is able to readily take up arsenic into its leaves, and thus it may be useful of clearing soils of this toxic compound.

-Unfortunately this plant has a tendency to take over lawns in areas where it grows as an invasive weed.
+Unfortunately, this plant has a tendency to take over lawns in areas where it grows as an invasive weed.
 It is best to physically remove the plants.
-Also consider over watering the grass as a control mechanisn as these plants don't do well in wet waterlogged conditions.
+Also consider over watering the grass as a control mechanism as these plants don't do well in wet waterlogged conditions.